Unraveling injustice and power structures

 Suraj Milind Yengde, PhD

-Dr. Suraj Yengde (सुरज एंगडे) is the author of the forthcoming, Caste A Global Story.
-His prior publications are a bestseller, Caste Matters (2019) and a co-editor of the award-winning anthology, The Radical in Ambedkar: Critical Reflections (2018).
+Dr. Suraj Yengde (सुरज एंगडे) is currently a W.E.B.
+Du Bois Fellow at Harvard University and the author of the forthcoming, Caste: A Global Story.
+He is also the author of the bestseller, Caste Matters (2019) and a co-editor of the award-winning anthology with Dr. Anand Teltumbde, The Radical in Ambedkar: Critical Reflections (2018).
 Caste Matters was listed as the “Best Non-fiction Book of the Decade” by The Hindu.
 The book’s Malayalam translation won the Kerala state award for translation.
 The book has been translated into Tamil, Hindi, Marathi, and Malayalam, with four more translations in progress.

 He has written nearly 200 articles in academic and non-academic journals.
 His articles have appeared in Public Culture, Ethnic & Racial Studies, Diaspora Studies, History of the Present, Current Sociology, Economic & Political Weekly, The Caravan, Seminar, among others.